zxul767/lox/clox/src/features_design.md

 [^ignorable-token]: "Ignorable" tokens are tokens which are not used to drive parsing/compilation, but which may be needed for features such as "optional semicolon".

-[^object-nursery]: The metaphor here is, of course, that we're creating a place to protect recently "born" objects from the claws of the evil garbage collector (which will kill any objects without parents or ancestors that are reachable from the roots).
+[^object-nursery]: The metaphor here is, of course, that we're creating a place to protect recently "born" objects from the claws of the "evil garbage collector" (which will kill any objects without parents or ancestors that are reachable from the roots).